pragyaai/ndna/_llm/FAQ.md

 Jointly, these measures certify collapse not just as geometric simplification but as topological impoverishment.

-## What is the role of the latent Fisher information metric in detecting early collapse trajectories, and how does it complement thermodynamic length?
+✶ **What is the role of the latent Fisher information metric in detecting early collapse trajectories, and how does it complement thermodynamic length?**

-The latent Fisher information matrix at layer $\ell$:
+➠ The latent Fisher information matrix at layer $\ell$:

 $$
 \mathcal{I}_\ell = \mathbb{E}_{x} \left[ \nabla_{h_\ell} \log P(y|h_\ell) \; \nabla_{h_\ell} \log P(y|h_\ell)^\top \right]